Teddy Sinclair: 1986–2010: Early life and career beginnings

 Sinclair was born as Natalia Noemi Cappuccini on 15 August 1986 in Bradford, West Yorkshire, to a British father of Afro-Jamaican heritage and a Uruguayan mother, and attended Bradford Girls' Grammar School.
 Her family left Bradford when she was a teenager and she spent time traveling between England, Jamaica and Spain.

 She ran away from home when she was 14 and shifted her focus away from acting.
 She has described her teenage years as "degenerate," stating that she tried to set her ex-boyfriend's house on fire while both were in it.
 She had frequent legal trouble and periodically experienced suicidal depression.
 She was also briefly involved with a religious cult.

-She began pursuing a music career and had a significant breakthrough as "Candy Rapper" in 2003, when she won a BBC Radio 1 MC Battle in Leeds.
-"Next Big Me", released under the name Verbalicious, was in the movie Sleepover in 2004.
-She signed to the UK record company Adventures in Music and released her first single "Don't Play Nice" under the name Verbalicious in February 2005.
+She began pursuing a music career and had a significant breakthrough as Candy Rapper in 2003, when she won a BBC Radio 1 MC Battle in Leeds.
+"Next Big Me", released under the name Verbalicious, was used in the movie Sleepover in 2004.
+She signed to the UK record company Adventures in Music and released her debut single "Don't Play Nice" under the name Verbalicious in February 2005.
 Sinclair told W that her childhood nickname from her mother was "Verbal" because she talked and sang a lot.
 She adopted the name and variations of it as her stage name at some points during her career.

-In 2007, while writing music for films, she posted Womannequin, a demo she produced and wrote under the name Natalia Cappuccini, to MySpace.
+In 2007, while writing music for films, she released Womannequin, a collection of songs she produced and wrote under the name Natalia Cappuccini, to MySpace.
 The EP received 2 million plays on the website, and she reached the top of the unsigned artists chart.
 During this time, using the name Verse, she also co-wrote and appeared on "They Talk Shit About Me" by French recording artist M. Pokora and met Guillaume Doubet, who would go on to direct many of her videos, in Paris.
 Sinclair moved to Los Angeles in 2008.
 Arriving without money or a place to live, Sinclair "lived out of these motels, bumming around, trying to work with or make songs with anyone who would have me for a couple of hours in the studio".
 At the time she says she did awful things adding "I was just trying to survive and I was too young to know better."
 While in L.A., a DJ introduced her to will.i.am after hearing her demo and learning that she did not have a record deal.
 In January 2009 will.i.am signed her to his record label, will.i.am Music Group.
 "We had a really good creative chemistry," she said in a 2011 Billboard interview.